Top 30 Most Ironic Songs of All Time – Youtube Lyrics – Ranked 2023

 Ben Folds Five’s song “Army” is an ironic ballad that compares life in the army to dealing with stress and hardship in everyday life.

-Tinged with dark humor and despair, the song tells the story of a man who decides to join the army to escape his problems, only to find out that nothing has changed.
+Tinged with dark humor and despair, the song tells the story of a man who decides to join the army to escape his problems, only to discover that nothing has changed.

-Although he finds himself in a more dangerous setting, his biggest troubles are still coming from within.
+Although he finds himself in a more dangerous setting, his most significant troubles are still coming from within.

 5. “No One Is To Blame” by Howard Jones

-“You’re So Vain” by Carly Simon is one of the most iconic ironic pop songs of all time.
+“You’re So Vain” by Carly Simon is one of the most iconic ironic pop songs ever.

-Despite his vanity and selfishness, this man keeps coming back in hopes that his target’s love can be won.
+Despite his vanity and selfishness, this man keeps returning, hoping his target’s love can be won.

-The irony of the song comes from the fact that despite his flaws and mistakes, the man is still confident enough to think that love will eventually find him no matter what.
+The song’s irony comes from the fact that despite his flaws and mistakes, the man is still confident enough to think that love will eventually find him no matter what.

 7. “Cold as Ice” by Foreigner